microsoft/sqlworkshops-sql2022workshop/sql2022workshop/05_DataVirt/delta/readme.md

 ## Exercise for using parquet files with s3

-Review all the steps and queries in the Azure Data Studio notebook **querydelta.ipynb**.
+**Review** all the steps and queries in the Azure Data Studio notebook **querydelta.ipynb**.
+You can only execute the steps in this notebook if you complete the prereqs and steps in the [minio](https://github.com/microsoft/sqlworkshops-sql2022workshop/tree/main/sql2022workshop/05_DataVirt/minio) exercise.